mnapoli/BlackBox/README.md

 - `MemoryStorage` (implements `Storage`)
 - `ArrayStorage` (implements `MapStorage`)

-You can read all about the backends in the [Backends documentation](doc/backends.md).
+You can read all about backends in the [Backends documentation](doc/backends.md).

 ## Transformers